 To read my entire post, please visit Eating Rules, published by my friend Andrew Wilder.
-It’s part of the special series in October about eating unprocessed.
-Here is the link to my guest post.
+It’s part of his special, annual series in October about eating unprocessed.
+Here is the link.
 If you comment on Eating Rules, I’d appreciate it if you’d comment here too for everyone to read.

 Until now, the focus of my posts have been about food, cooking, and healthy recipes, ingredients and techniques.
 It’s been about inspiring you to get into the kitchen and cook.
 Health, nutrition and living a healthy lifestyle have always been part of what drives my passion for cooking, my recipes and what I share with you…but there is much more that I want to share.
 I am completing my certification to be a holistic health coach and this seems like the perfect time.